Carson Kelly Preview, Player Props: Tigers vs. Royals

 Carson Kelly At The Plate

-- Kelly is batting .209 with five doubles, two home runs and 13 walks.
+- Kelly is hitting .209 with five doubles, two home runs and 13 walks.

-- He has hit a home run in two of 45 games played this season, and in 1.4% of his plate appearances.
+- He has gone deep in two of 45 games played this season, and in 1.4% of his plate appearances.

-- Kelly has picked up an RBI in 17.8% of his games this season, with two or more RBI in 6.7% of his games.
+- Kelly has an RBI in eight of 45 games this year, with multiple RBI in three of them.

 - He has scored a run in 10 of 45 games so far this season.